skip to content

 Thesis / Dissertation

 The dissertation is an extended piece of independent, original research.
-Students work with their supervisor to formulate a dissertation project, conduct research, and write it up.
-The topic has to be approved by the Faculty Degree Committee.
+Students work with their supervisor to formulate a dissertation project, carry out research and write it up.
 The maximum permitted length of the dissertation is 25,000 words.
-It is submitted at the end of July and counts as 70% of the student's final mark.

 Essays

-A research paper of up to 6,000 words will account for 25% of the final mark for the degree and will be developed under guidance from the student's supervisor.
-The research paper is an important milestone which helps students progress towards the dissertation.
+An assessed research paper of up to 6,000 words is required and will be developed under guidance from the student’s supervisor.
+The research paper is an important milestone which helps students progress towards the dissertation

 Other

-All MPhil students in the Department of Archaeology are required to attend the relevant research skills workshops.
-The mode of assessment may include a research proposal and/or an oral presentation (supported by visual aids) to teaching staff and peers.
-This accounts for 5% of the final mark.
+Attendance at the relevant research skills training workshops is required of all MPhil students in the Department of Archaeology.
+Its mode of assessment may include a research proposal and/or an oral presentation (supported by visual aids) to teaching staff and peers.

 The examination may include, at the discretion of the Examiners, an oral examination on the dissertation and on the general field of knowledge within which it falls, and on the other work submitted as part of the examination.